 - handful of ground pistachios

-Heat the oven to 180C and line two 20cm cake tins with baking paper.
+Grease and line two 20cm cake tins with baking paper.
+Preheat the oven to 180°C / 160°C fan.

-Pour the mixture into a 2lb bread loaf cake tin and spread out evenly.
-Bake for 20-25 minutes, or until a toothpick inserted into the cake comes out clean.
-Remove from the oven and turn out on to a wire rack to cool.
+Divide the cake mix into the prepared cake tins.
+Bake for 20-25 minutes, or until a toothpick inserted into the middle of the cake comes out clean.

-Serve with a dollop of Isey skyr sweetened with icing sugar and ground pistachios.
+Serve with a dollop of Isey skyr sweetened with one spoonfull of icing sugar and ground pistachios.

 Isey Skyr is sold in Waitrose stores all over the UK.
 Find out where to buy it here.
 For more Skyr cake recipes, see here: Skyr Cheesecake with Honey Roasted Figs and Orange and Polenta Cake with Skyr Icing.

 Disclaimer: this post was written in collaboration with Isey Skyr.
 All opinions are my own.